Return To Honor Roll Page

 veteran.

-SP/4 Lovell the driver, proceeded east along Highway 317 to the vicinity of Long Binh Post Gate #11, and turned right onto Highway QL15 (south) where he left the paved roadway and traveled west out along a dirt trail in an area referred to as "The Finger of Land ." located in the Battalion Tactical Area of Responsibility.
+SP/4 Lovell the driver, proceeded east along Highway 317 to the vicinity of Long Binh Post Gate-11, and turned right onto Highway QL15 (south) where he left the paved roadway and traveled west out along a dirt trail in an area referred to as "The Finger of Land ." located in the Battalion Tactical Area of Responsibility.

 The trail, approximately 400 yards long, ran east and west parallel to the southern perimeter of the post and is approximately 300 yards south of the perimeter.
-The area was classified as a"free fire zone."
+The area was unpopulated and classified as a"free fire zone."

 Approximately half way down the trail the jeep ran over a large pressure detonated Viet Cong land mine, believed to have been made from a 105 howitzer round.